seanbreckenridge/malexport/README.md

 The defaults here are far more on the safe side when scraping.
 If data fails to download you may have been flagged as a bot and may need to open MAL in your browser to solve a captcha.

-For most people, this'll take a few hours to populate the initial cache, and then, and then a few minutes every few days to update it.
+For most people, this'll take a few hours to populate the initial cache, and then, and then a few minutes every few days (would recommend doing it at least once every 3 weeks, since it uses recent history to update history entries) to update it.

 ## Installation